CosmicSubspace/MSI-Keyboard-Lights/README.md

 ## API
 The `MsiKeyboardLib.py` is basically a wrapper for the SteelSeriesEngine's HTTP API.
 If you'd like to make your own python script for controlling the keyboard lights, simply import `MsiKeyboardLib.py` and then you can easily control the keyboard lights through simple python calls!
-Before doing this, you have to follow step 1 of the install instructions before you can utilize the library.
+Before doing this, you have to follow step 1 of the install instructions before you can utilize the module.
-Sample code that illustrates most of the functions of this library:
+Sample code that illustrates most of the functions of this module:
 ```python
 import MsiKeyboardLib as msi
 import time